History of Nashville, Tennessee in Timeline

 In 1950, the state legislature approved a new city charter that provided for the election of city council members from single-member districts, rather than at-large voting.

-In 1951, after passage of the new charter, African American attorneys Z. Alexander Looby and Robert E. Lillard were elected to the city council.
+In 1951, African American attorneys Z. Alexander Looby and Robert E. Lillard were elected to the city council after the passage of the new charter.

-1953: Percy Priest leaves position as House Majority Whip
+1953: Percy Priest Ends Term as House Majority Whip

 In 1957 Nashville desegregated its school system using an innovative grade a year plan, in response to a class action suit Kelly vs. Board of Education of Nashville.

-In 1957, Nashville's first skyscraper, the Life & Casualty Tower, was completed, initiating further high-rise construction in downtown Nashville.
+In 1957, Nashville's first skyscraper, the Life & Casualty Tower, was completed, initiating the construction of additional high-rises in downtown Nashville.

 1957: "Nashville Plan" Announced

-In 1957, the courts announced what became known as the "Nashville Plan", where the city's public schools would desegregate one grade per year beginning in the fall.
+In 1957, the courts announced what became known as the "Nashville Plan", where the city's public schools would desegregate one grade per year beginning in the fall of 1957.

 In 1958, a referendum was held on the issue of consolidating city and county government, but it failed to gain approval.